The PLuS Alliance

 Technology and Innovation

-The technological innovation system is a concept developed within the scientific field ofinnovationstudies which serves to explain the nature and rate of technological change.
-A Technological Innovation System can be defined as ‘a dynamic network of agents interacting in a specific economic/industrial area under a particular institutional infrastructure and involved in the generation, diffusion, and utilization of technology’.
-The approach may be applied to at least three levels of analysis: to a technology in the sense of a knowledge-field, to a productor to an artefact, or to a set of related products and artefacts aimed at satisfying a particular (societal) function’.
+The technological innovation system is a concept developed within the scientific field of innovation studies which serves to explain the nature and rate of technological change.
+A Technological Innovation System is a dynamic network of agents interacting in a specific economic/industrial area under a particular institutional infrastructure and involved in the generation, diffusion and utilization of technology.
+The approach may be applied to at least three levels of analysis: to a technology in the sense of a knowledge-field, to a product or to an artefact, or to a set of related products and artefacts aimed at satisfying a particular (societal) function’.
 With respect to the latter, the approach has especially proven itself in explaining why and how sustainable (energy) technologies have developed and diffused into a society, or have failed to do so.